 From there, I built out my objectives and key results, or as Google likes to call them: OKRs.

 What are those?
 You can find out more than you’d likely want to know via this google video, but, in short, it’s a simple way of creating 3-5 desired outcomes that you want (objectives).
 This usually comes about by asking yourself: where do I want to go? — or as I did: where did I already go?
 And then by listing out corresponding measurable ways you can know if you’re on track to reach them (key results) by asking yourself: how will I know if I’m getting there?

 And want to know the beauty of OKRs?
 You don’t want to ever fully reach them!
 In fact, you’ll ideally only achieve 70 percent of your OKRs.
 Getting 100 percent means your OKRs aren’t ambitious enough.
 And that’s music to this perfectionist’s ears!

 Clearly, I’m not the authority on setting goals, and so I can’t speak with any certainty on how successful my plan will be.
 But I’m still going to celebrate the fact that I even have a plan going into 2020!

-If you’re interested in setting your goals in the same way I did, please reach out.
+If you’re interested in setting your goals for 2020 in the same way I did, please reach out.
 I’d love to connect with you and spur each other on throughout the year.